metalnethq/react-lib-starter/README.md

 2. Install dependencies: `pnpm install`.
 3. Create a new branch for your changes: `git checkout -b feature/your-feature`.
 4. To ensure all the githooks are instakked run `pnpm husky install`.
 This should enable Commitizen for `git commit`.
 5. Push your changes to your branch and create a Pull Request to `main` branch.
-You can change the branch in `.github/workflows/release.yml` file.

 ## License